 Arab stars and fashion bloggers are on their way

 On the other hand, famous Tunisian model and TV presenter, Reem Al-Saidi, shared a video on her Instagram account, in which she appears to be ripping off Balenciaga’s shoes, and said: “As a mother, an influencer and a public figure, I have a lot of followers on Instagram , I cannot remain silent.”

 She captioned the video, “Kim Kardashian, it’s your turn…I challenge you to do the same.”

-Many stars sympathized with Reem, such as Mona Zaki who shared the video via “Instagram Story” and commented, “We will never buy from this brand.”
+Many stars showed their solidarity with Ree, such as Mona Zaki who shared the video via “Instagram Story” and commented: “We will never buy from this brand.”

-On the other hand, Saudi actress and singer Aseel Omran wrote, on Reem Al-Saeedi’s video, which she shared on her account, “A long time ago, whoever used these images was imprisoned as a molester or sexually interested in children.
+On the other hand, Saudi actress and singer Aseel Omran wrote, on Reem Al-Saeedi’s video, which she shared on her account, “Long ago, whoever used these images was imprisoned as an abuser or sexually interested in children.

 On the other hand, Lebanese journalist Wissam Braidi posted a video on Twitter in which he said that there are some companies like “Balenciaga” that do not work in the field of fashion, but implement certain agendas, such as changing the mentality of accepting some unacceptable topics in society.